Here’s How to Nourish Yourself on Your Rest DaysMay 23, 2022

 Go on a cleanse

 If you’ve been feeling particularly sluggish or heavy all week, perhaps a cleanse on your rest day will do you good.
-Trainers from Tribal Fit inform that your body is constantly working to dispel toxins from its systems.
+Trainers from Tribal Fit inform us that your body is always expelling toxins from its systems.
 Once it gets too much, your systems start working slower—making you more susceptible to fatigue, colds, and other diseases.
 This is why it helps

 to go on a whole-day detox.
 Of course, the effect of detoxes can vary from person to person.
 If you’re new to it, you may want to avoid going on a hard juice cleanse right away, as this can shock your body.
 One easy way you can get into it is through supplements.
 On Pretty Me’s review, writer Sheena Dizon notes that it’s generally best to opt for organic ingredients instead of chemicals, so you lessen the chance of side effects.
 Some examples include psyllium husk, green tea extract, and ginseng—all safe ingredients that have been loved and used for years.
 It also helps if you consume a lot of water, as this will help your body flush out the toxins.